 To get your copy of the May LinkedIn Challenge Checklist sign up here for Positivity Bites – my monthly message of optimism, coaching tips and tools.
 You will receive it at the end of April ready for May’s challenge.

-Each day I’ll be sharing short videos in The Recruitment Coach Facebook Group (or for those not on Facebook they will be uploaded to my YouTube channel) – a mix of ‘how-to’s and also some special guest stars!
+Each day I’ll be sharing short videos in The Recruitment Coach Facebook Group (or for those not on Facebook they will be uploaded to the Recruitment Coach LinkedIn page and my YouTube channel) – a mix of ‘how-to’s and also some special guest stars!

 By the end of May, should you choose to accept the challenge, you’ll have: